aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 The `<url>` can be a relative path, which then has to be resolved respective to the URL, the fetch call was made to.

-**NOT IMPLEMENTED**:

-This method is slightly different from the methods above, since the required type files will only become known in the fetch step.
+**Not implemented**: This method is slightly different from the methods above, since the required type files will only become known in the fetch step.

 The other problems mentioned above remain.

 ## "import from lock file" feature

-**NOT IMPLEMENTED**:

-It's currently not feasible to have an "import from lock file" functionality.
+**Not implemented**: It's currently not feasible to have an "import from lock file" functionality.

 There are several technical problems, that make it currently impractical to build the dependencies without a hash provided in nix:

-1. Nixpkgs requirements: The necessity in Nixpkgs to split the "fetch FOD" from the "file transformation step", makes it impossible, since we need to record the response headers in a separate FOD and then transform the files in the another derivation using that information.
+1. **Nixpkgs requirements**: The necessity in Nixpkgs to split the "fetch FOD" from the "file transformation step", makes it impossible, since we need to record the response headers in a separate FOD and then transform the files in the another derivation using that information.
 Since there is no information in the lock file about the headers, we have to copy the headers information to `$out` of the FOD, which changes the hash, so we can't use the hashes from the lock file for all the fetches where we need to record the headers.
-1. Performance: JSR's API architecture requires us to create a FOD per file of a dependency (not per package, like NPM).
+1. **Performance**: JSR's API architecture requires us to create a FOD per file of a dependency (not per package, like NPM).
 This provides great granular caching, but terrible performance when fetching, since the disc IO quickly gets out of hand, with big JSR packages with hundreds of files.
 I actually tested this, and a fetch with many jsr dependencies could really take a few minutes, compared to the seconds it takes now.
-1. Nix compatability: Type file imports (which are not supported anyway, due to their complexity) cannot work with this feature, since there are no hashes for them in the lock-file, and some type files may only become known in the fetch step.
+1. **Nix compatability**: Type file imports (which are not supported anyway, due to their complexity) cannot work with this feature, since there are no hashes for them in the lock-file, and some type files may only become known in the fetch step.
-1. Feasibility: This feature would require a complete reimplementation of all the fetching logic in Nix, which is a lot of effort, due to its complexity.
+1. **Feasibility**: This feature would require a complete reimplementation of all the fetching logic in Nix, which is a lot of effort, due to its complexity.
    And the maintenance effort would double, which is not desirable, since Deno's dependency cache API is still unstable.